Contemporary Portraits of Hawthorne,

 morality instead of moralism: instead of starkly dividing good and bad (as moralism does), Hawthorne tragically and ironically demonstrates how the painful intertwining of right and wrong in individual and social lives defines humanity.

-In the greatest authors, the two aspects of style—subject matter and technique—parallel, combine, or fuse.
-Thus, for instance, Hawthorne's content of mixed right and wrong takes form in his visual imagery of blended dark & light and shifting viewpoints.
+In the greatest authors, these two aspects of style—subject matter and technique—parallel, combine, or fuse.
+Thus, for instance, Hawthorne's content of mixed right and wrong takes form in his visual imagery of blended dark & light and shifting viewpoints or uncertain perceptions.

 Hawthorne as gothic